franconte98/Kvoke/README.md

 - <b>To Create a Cluster:</b> Run Kvoke from a machine on the same network as your virtual machines.
 The script will guide you through the process of setting up your desired cluster topology.

-- <b>To Join a Node:</b> Execute Kvoke directly on the node you wish to add to an existing cluster.
+- <b>To Join a Node:</b> Execute Kvoke if you wish to add a node to an existing Kvoke cluster.
 Follow the on-screen prompts and select the "Join" option when prompted.

 ## About Kvoke